Trade relationships during and after a crisis: Results

-\textbf{Effects on extensive and intensive margins}.\ Firms can delay portfolio adjustments because more flexible margins---such as temporary shipment delays---allow them to absorb shocks without immediately terminating relationships, particularly when exposure varies across their links.
-Figure \ref{fig:transaction} presents estimates from equation (\ref{Y3}) of the probability that a relationship transacts at the monthly frequency, focusing on the 18 months following the shock.
-In both panels, the probability of transacting slightly declines in December 2010 (end of the first wave of rains), significant only at the 10\% level.
-Once roads re-open between the first and second wave of disruptions, relationships \textit{exposed to the shock} are more likely to transact than non-exposed ones, with an increase of nearly 16 percentage points in the within-importer panel.
-These results indicate that shipments are delayed during the crisis (December 2010), which helps explain why importers with some but not all relationships \textit{exposed to the shock} are more likely to postpone their portfolio churning (Figure \ref{fig:main} right panel).
+\textbf{Effects on extensive and intensive margins.}\ Firms can delay portfolio adjustments because more flexible margins --- such as temporary shipment delays --- absorb shocks without forcing immediate termination, particularly when exposure varies across an importer's links.
+Figure~\ref{fig:transaction} presents estimates from equation~\eqref{Y3} of the probability that a relationship transacts at the monthly frequency.
+The estimation window covers $t = -10$ to $t = +18$ months relative to the shock ($t=0$ corresponds to October 2010).
+In both panels, the probability of transacting declines slightly in December 2010 (end of the first wave of rains): the coefficient is approximately a 10 percentage point decrease, significant only at the 10\% level.

-Figure \ref{fig:quantities} shows estimates from equation (\ref{Y4}) for the intensive margin, using units shipped (blue) and kilograms per unit (black).
-At the shock, units shipped by exposed relationships decline by roughly 50\% relative to non-exposed relationships, while kilograms per unit is low but statistically no different from zero.
-This drop in units but not in their weight, together with temporary transaction suspensions (Figure \ref{fig:transaction} at $m=0$) do not happen when looking at the within importer effect (left panel).
-A similar---but less pronounced---pattern occurs during the second wave of closures (April–June 2011 at $m = 6$) again in the right panel with lower units but no effect on the unit weight.

-There is another observed mechanical adjustment happening that is also evident at $m=3$, where units shipped drop by about 50\% once transactions resume.
-Kilograms per unit increase as well (0.25\%), reflecting a shift toward sending fewer but heavier shipments once roads reopen.
-Similarly this pattern of changes in units and their weight that repeats in $m=7$ when the roads are no longer being disrupted (still the case that some roads still remain not fully operating).
-As Figure \ref{fig:kilograms} in the Appendix shows, total kilograms shipped remain stable, suggesting that exporters respond by consolidating shipments rather than reducing overall trade volume.
-Constraints such as limited cargo capacity or refrigeration may drive these decisions.

-In summary, temporary disruptions affect both the extensive and intensive margins of trade.
-Importers with partially exposed portfolios delay adjustment by postponing shipments along affected relationships.
-The intensive-margin response involves sending fewer but heavier units that can help preserve overall trade volumes during the crisis.\\